 Reset your mindset

-The most powerful tool you have for paying off debt and still enjoying life is a positive mindset.
+A positive mindset is The most powerful tool for paying off debt and enjoying life.

-Instead of focusing on all of the things you CAN’T have or do while paying off debt, it is time to turn your thoughts to all of the positive things that will happen when you are debt-free.
+Instead of focusing on everything you CAN’T have or do while paying off debt, it is time to turn your thoughts to all the positive things that will happen when you are debt-free.

-Once you decide that the debt life isn’t for you and there will never be any more credit cards, car loans, or personal loans, and your money is now yours, and credit score isn’t the most important thing, you will feel that mindset shift.
+Once you decide that the debt life isn’t for you and there will never be any more credit cards, car loans, or personal loans, your money is now yours, and your credit score isn’t the most important thing; you will feel that mindset shift.

-One good way to keep your mindset positive is to make a list of the reasons why you are paying off your debt.
+One good way to keep your mindset positive is to make a list of why you are paying off your debt.

 For example, I want to have less stress.
 I want to save up for a house.
 I want to be able to help others, etc.